Cart 0

 NEŽA POGORELCNIK VOGRINC has published several papers in national and foreign journals, is and author of the individual chapters of ten books and a sole author of the book “Zacasne odredbe v civilnih sodnih postopkih” (Provisional measures in civil court procedures).
 She is a researcher at the three national and three European projects in the field of civil and European law.

-Get The EU Regulations on Matrimonial Property and Property of Registered Partnerships by at the best price and quality guranteed only at Werezi Africa largest book ecommerce store.
+Get The EU Regulations on Matrimonial Property and Property of Registered Partnerships by at the best price and quality guaranteed only at Werezi Africa's largest book ecommerce store.
 The book was published by Intersentia Ltd and it has pages.
-Enjoy Shopping Best Offers & Deals on books Online from Werezi - Receive at your doorstep - Fast Delivery - Secure mode of Payment

 Mind, Body, & Spirit